 Prior to August 13, 2015, the Company maintained the Nicholas Financial, Inc. Equity Incentive Plan (the "Equity Plan").
 The Equity Plan was terminated on August 13, 2015.
 While no new awards have been granted under the Equity Plan since that date, awards previously granted under such plan, remain outstanding.
-Effective August 13, 2015, the Company adopted the Nicholas Financial, Inc. 2015 Omnibus Incentive Plan (the "Omnibus Incentive Plan" or "Plan").
+Effective August 13, 2015, the Company adopted the Nicholas Financial, Inc. 2015 Omnibus Incentive Plan (the "Omnibus Incentive Plan").
 The Omnibus Incentive Plan allows for the grant of equity awards and cash incentive awards to eligible individuals, with up to 750,000 Common Shares reserved for the grant of equity awards under the Plan.
-The administrator of the Omnibus Incentive Plan (currently the Compensation Committee of our Board of Directors) (the "Administrator") may designate any of the following as a participant from time to time, to the extent of the Administrator's authority: any officer or other employee of the Company or its affiliates (including the Named Executive Officers); any individual whom the Company or its affiliates; or any director, including a non-employee director.
-Currently, the persons eligible to participate in the Plan consist of approximately 307 employees and three non-employee directors.
-A more detailed description of the Equity Plan can be found below under the heading "Summary of Equity Plan".
+The administrator of the Omnibus Incentive Plan (currently the Compensation Committee of our Board of Directors) (the "Administrator") may designate any of the following as a participant from time to time, to the extent of the Administrator's authority: any officer or other employee of the Company or its affiliates (including the Named Executive Officers); any individual whom the Company or one of its affiliates has engaged to become an officer or employee; any consultant or advisor who provides services to the Company or its affiliates; or any director, including a non-employee director.
+Currently, the persons eligible to participate in the Plan consist of approximately 258 employees and four non-employee directors.
+A more detailed description of the Equity Plan can be found below under the heading "Summary of Omnibus Incentive Plan".

-The employment agreements with Mr. Marohn and Ms. Nashtatik provide, and the employment agreement with Ms. Malson provided, for a stock purchase matching program (the "Matching Program"), pursuant to which the Company matches 100% of the Company's common stock purchased by such executive officer with restricted shares of common stock vesting three years after issuance.
-The amount of stock issuable under the Matching Program is capped at \$500,000 in the aggregate under Mr. Marohn's employment agreement and at \$100,000 in the aggregate under Ms. Nashtatik's employment agreement, and was capped at \$375,000 in aggregate under Ms. Malson's employment agreement.
+The employment agreements with Mr. Marohn and Ms. Nashtatik provide for a stock purchase matching program (the "Matching Program"), pursuant to which the Company matches 100% of the Company's common stock purchased by such executive officer before July 1, 2022, with restricted shares of common stock vesting three years after issuance.
+The amount of stock issuable under the Matching Program is capped at \$500,000 in the aggregate under Mr. Marohn's employment agreement and at \$100,000 in the aggregate under Ms. Nashtatik's employment agreement.

-Fiscal 2020 Equity Awards
+Fiscal 2021 Equity Awards

-The equity awards granted in Fiscal 2020 to the Named Executive Officers under the Omnibus Incentive Plan consist solely of awards of time-vested stock.
+The equity awards granted in Fiscal 2021 to the Named Executive Officers under the Omnibus Incentive Plan consist solely of awards of time-vested restricted stock under the Matching Program.

-Pursuant to the Matching Program, during fiscal 2020 Mr. Marohn was issued 15,725 shares of restricted stock.
-Ms. Malson was issued 6,077 shares of restricted stock, (which were forfeiture back to the Company).
+Pursuant to the Matching Program, during Fiscal 2021, Mr. Marohn was issued 5,005 shares of restricted stock.
 No shares of restricted stock were issued under the Matching Program to Ms. Nashtatik.